programminghistorian/ph-submissions/lessons/basic-text-processing-in-r.md

 ```

 The first column lists the language (always "en" for English in this case), the second
-gives the word and the third the percentage of total words in the Trillion Word Corpus
+gives the word and the third the percentage of the Trillion Word Corpus consisting of
-that were equal the given word.
+the given word.
 For example, the word "for" occurs almost exactly in
 1 out of every 100 words, at least for text on websites indexed by Google.

 To combine these overall word frequencies with the dataset `tab` constructed from this